\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: E tale covering in codimension 1 (1-covering)

 \section{\'{E}tale covering in codimension 1 (1-covering)}

-The present section is devoted to recall and extend to any algebraically closed field $\K$, with $\Char \K=0$, concepts and results introduced in \cite[\S~3]{Buczynska}, under the assumption $\K=\C$.
-Notice that results here given cannot in general replace Buczynska's results in \cite{Buczynska} about the \emph{fundamental group in codimension 1} of a complex algebraic variety, since known conditions on the pro-finite completion $\widehat{G}$ of a group $G$ do not transfer to the group $G$ itself, except for the particular case $G$ \emph{finite}.
+The present section is devoted to recalling and extend to any algebraically closed field $\K$, with $\Char \K=0$, concepts and results introduced in \cite[\S~3]{Buczynska}, under the assumption $\K=\C$.
+Notice that results here given cannot in general replace Buczy{\'n}ska's results in \cite{Buczynska} about the \emph{fundamental group in codimension 1} of a complex algebraic variety, since known conditions on the pro-finite completion $\widehat{G}$ of a group $G$ do not transfer to the group $G$ itself, except for the particular case $G$ \emph{finite}.

-\halfline \emph{Notation}.
-Throughout the presente paper a \emph{small} closed subset $C$ of an algebraic variety $X$ is a Zariski closed $C\subset X$ such that $\codim_X C> 1$.
-The complementary set $X\setminus C$ is called a \emph{big} open subset of $X$.